 Enterprise Network File Storage (Andrew File System)

-The University offers a distributed network file storage system known as AFS (Andrew File System) that enables you to store files and documents on remote AFS servers and access those files as easily as if they were stored locally on your computer.
+The University offers a distributed network file storage system known as the Andrew File System (AFS) that enables you to store files and documents on remote AFS servers and access those files as easily as if they were stored locally on your computer.
 This file storage system was specifically designed for Unix users.
 Every student, faculty, and staff member with an active University Computing Account has access to the University of Pittsburgh's AFS space.

 Files or documents stored on the AFS file storage system remain on the system after the owner is no longer affiliated with the University unless the user deletes the files.
 Authorization for the purging, permanent removal, and/or deletion of files or documents owned by users no longer affiliated with the University applies based on specific criteria that is approved by the CIO.